ferrilab/bitvec/doc/Bit Patterns.md

 BEu8  | ABCDEFGH IJKLMNOP QRSTUVWX YZabcdef ghijklmn opqrstuv wxyz0123 456789+/
 ```

-This table displays the bit index in [base64] of each position in a
+This table displays the bit index, in [base64], of each position in a
 `BitSlice<Cursor, Fundamental>` on a big-endian machine.

 ```text